 Every time he comes out with a new review, I get excited to find out what recently released game he’s thrashing next and why the AAA market is consistently failing to meet expectations.
 And while I don’t agree with all of his opinions, what I enjoy the most about them is that whatever he complains about is usually spot on whilst also sometimes being complaints you rarely see in most reviews.
 Like how tedious the school sections in Fire Emblem: Three Houses can be.
 Or how un-fun the gameplay in NiER: Automata is compared to other Platinum Games entries.
 Or how cover-based shooting is just a boring gameplay mechanic in general.
 This is a guy who really understands game design in unique yet interesting ways, and I think the only criticism I have towards him is that his ZP-schtick hasn’t evolved much over the years.

 He does come up with other projects from time-to-time like the Rhymedown Spectacular with Jim Sterling, the Judging By the Cover series where he talks about box art, and currently he’s doing a Dev Diary series where he talks about creating games, as well as streaming the games he reviews on Twitch.
 I don’t keep up with those videos as much as his main ZP stuff, but they’re usually fun whenever I get around to watching them.
+And above all, I respect how much he work he takes on and that he finishes what he starts.
+Sure his books and his games and such may not be international best-sellers, but they’re all of unique quality, and the fact that he’s accomplished so much throughout his life is a testament to how much I respect the man as a creator.

 Another non-surprise if you keep up with me regularly.
 This guy had such a huge impact on me when I discovered him about three years ago.
 I came across Nico around the time the Danganronpa 3 anime was airing and a lot of people in various forums recommended that anybody wanting to get into the series watch his Let’s Plays of them.
 So I watched his LP of the first Danganronpa and have been subscribed to him ever since.